psvincent/topics-in-cs-projects/emotion_recognition/README.md

 ## Experiment 2 (run on remote)

 Transform the notebook from Experiment 1 into a script that can run on a terminal-first machine (e.g., FABRIC).
 Train the network on a remote machine and compare the training time between local and remote.

-## To submit

-1. A Word document with answers to questions 1-2 from Experiment 1 and with time comparison from Experiment 2.
-2. A completed notebook from Experiment 1.